ali-alidoust/gta5-extended-video-export/gta5-extended-video-export/ReadMe.txt

 * Warning: Setting this to a high value will make export take a very long time.
 * Example:
   * motion_blur_samples = 10

+**export_openexr**

+* Description: If enabled, each frame is exported as a floating point HDR OpenEXR file containing "RGBA" channels and "depth.Z"
+* Values: true, false
+* Warning: Enabling this slows the exporting process significantly
+* Example:
+  * export_openexr = false

 **[VIDEO] Section**